alan-turing-institute/the-turing-way-book/content/make/make.md

    ```

 It is important to emphasize that this file was not created in one go, but was
 constructed iteratively.
-The file started as a way to run several dialect
+The Makefile started as a way to run several dialect
 detection methods on a collection of input files and gradually grew to include
 the creation of figures and tables from the result files.
 Thus the advice for
 using Make for reproducible research is to start small and to start using Make